NorthernSantan/Minesweeper-Matrix/README.md

 # Minesweeper-Matrix
 Formative assesment - ICS4U

+### Interpretation
 Use recursive calls on each above, below, right, left, diagonals.

+On the first pass you check all surrounding elements, on other calls you add value and check all surrounding ones if they are green.

 ### Parameters
  > Call a function to evaluate this cell in the grid